 To create the shape of the acorn I decided to use Easter eggs.
 My kids thought it was pretty funny that I was yanking out the Easter egg box in the middle of fall decorating.

 Since some of them were bright colours I used a little sandpaper to rough up their smooth surface, and painted with two coats of brown craft paint.

 The green ones were fine without paint, and I think yellow would have been fine too.

 After the paint dried, I added the layer of fabric to create the bottom section of the acorn.
 I started out with a very open weave burlap, but it didn’t work well for this craft.
 I picked up some craft burlap and tried again.
 I started out trying to glue two panels of fabric to the base, like the inspiration acorn, with white craft glue.
 I found it dried really hard, and the frayed ends stuck up.
 I ended up hot gluing a circle of burlap around the egg.
 This worked the best for me.

 Next was gluing on the pine cone pieces to create the top of the acorn.
 I snipped them off with some heavy scissors.
 Then, just hot glued them around the top.

 I did about three layers, and finished them off with a little twig stem.

 They were a bit fiddly, and I may or may not have thought a couple times “why didn’t I just buy these”.

 But once I got the hang of it, they weren’t too bad, and would be a good while you watch t.v. craft.
 And, they are so cute.
 I made five, and grouped mine in a little bowl.

-Hoping your fall season includes some pretty acorns, and than your day has at least a little party in it.
+Hoping your fall season includes some pretty acorns, and that your day has at least a little party in it.
+Happy Friday!